mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/index.md

 - Include the missing `docker.io/mesosphere/pause:3.2` needed for air-gapped FIPS installation.
 - Allow for using custom CA when generating certificates for the Kubernetes control plane by copying `ca.crt` and `ca.key` files from `extras/pki` in the working directory, See the [Konvoy documentation][konvoy-ccontrol-plane-certificates].
 - Validate that konvoy is not being run from a host in the Kubernetes cluster.
 (COPS-6878)
+- Fix to allow for upgrading Konvoy v1.7.0 and v1.7.1 to any later version of Konvoy while running in FIPS mode.

 #### API

+- Set the default image to CentOS 7.9.
 - Allow for setting `spec.containerNetworking.calico.encapsulation` to `none` to disable Calico encapsulation (COPS-6836).
 - New configuration option `clusterConfiguration.spec.ntp.autoConfigure` that can be set to `false` to disable installing and configuring Chrony.
 (COPS-6282)